"Swap Used" in Mac: What Is It and How to Clear Swap Memory

 The term "Swap Used" indicates the amount of swap memory currently in use on your Mac.

-So what is swap memory?
+So what is swap memory on Mac?

 Swap memory, also known as virtual memory, is a part of your Mac's storage space reserved for temporarily holding data that would normally be stored in RAM (Random Access Memory).